 - Note: Required social distancing between households may limit actual occupancy limits.

-As with so much we have had to consider over the past year, we will continue to hold somewhat loosely onto these timelines and will continue to monitor the guidance of our federal and state public health officials.
+As before, we will continue to hold somewhat loosely onto the permanence of this guidance and will continue to monitor the direction of our federal and state public health officials.
 Please direct any questions to the office or contact Pastor Peter directly.